 I’m reliably informed that sloe gin tastes better and better the longer you leave it, but that’s a theory I’ve not had the patience to test!

-Inspiration lay with the pretty petit four cases I’d once bought from Lakeland Limited in a fit of domestic goddessness.
-Here’s the recipe for...
+Inspiration lay with the pretty petit four cases I’d once bought in a fit of domestic goddessness.
+Here’s the recipe for achieving top present-giver...